kalekdev/uni/semester-1/analysis-1/notes.typ

 + Compatibility of order and multiplication: $
  0 <= x and 0 <= y => 0 <= x dot y
 $ This can be combined with the Inverse Element of addition (which exists in all fields) to make statements about multiplication of negative numbers.
+Axioms 2 and 3 *also* apply to the relation $<$, which significantly simplifies proofs.
+Proof: https://math.stackexchange.com/a/3271338\
 These conditions allow us to define conventions such as:
 - Positive $:= x>0$
 - Non-negative $:= x>=0$